 University education is out of reach for many Americans, especially those from low-income households.
 But thanks to community colleges, higher education is more accessible than ever.
 Compared with public four-year institutions, where tuition and fees cost almost three times as much on average, community colleges offer many savings for students.
 Community colleges are an especially attractive option this year as many families struggle with their finances during the COVID-19 pandemic.
 Students who initially planned on attending a private four-year college might want to consider spending two years at a community college and transferring those credits once the economy picks up again.

 Some states make community college even more accessible than usual.
 Multiple states and numerous cities across the U.S. have started “College Promise” programs that give residents free rides to community college.
-New York, Oregon, Rhode Island and Tennessee are some of the states that have joined so far.
-Such initiatives are proving to be more critical than ever, with college tuition increases outpacing inflation and the need for post-secondary training in most jobs protected to grow through 2020.
+This year, some colleges may also hold virtual classes during the pandemic, which will save on transportation costs but will require students to have adequate technological resources.

-Community colleges will be able to help meet that demand.
-But despite the fact that community colleges offer significant cost advantages, not every state offers schools of the same quality.
+Despite the fact that community colleges can offer significant cost advantages, not every state offers schools of the same quality.
 Drawing on the findings of WalletHub of the best and worst individual community colleges in the U.S., we present a state-by-state ranking of community-college systems below.
 Read on for the results and a detailed description of our methodology.

 Best Community College Systems